moshiko1988/js-modules-study/study.md

 1. Open [`lib/inline.js`](lib/inline.js).
 1. Put a pair of parens (`(` and `)`) around our declaration of `f`.
+    Assign this function to a new variable, and update the assignment of `ourModule` to equal this new variable.

-    Recall that the function declaration begins with the keyword `function` and ends with the closing curly brace (`}`) following the function body.
+    Recall that the function expression begins with the keyword `function` and ends with the closing curly brace (`}`) following the function body.
 Your opening paren belongs before the letter 'f' in `function` and your closing paren belongs after `}`.
 1. Run the script again.
 Observe that this makes no actual change in what the code does.
 Surrounding a value with parens does nothing to change it.